Skip to content

 These rules also apply to features like tags and categories.
 Only include tags in the “tags section” of your upload—not the video description.
 Add one or two categories to help YouTube understand who to recommend your video to.

-This may seem obvious, but it’s still worth saying.
+This may seem obvious, but it’s still worth mentioning.

 Great content is the best way to keep viewers engaged—and the most effective way to rank well in YouTube search.
-That’s because YouTube’s ranking system prioritizes the viewer’s experience.
+That’s because YouTube’s algorithm prioritizes the viewer’s experience.

 Before you publish any video, ask yourself: